 The Netherland's early history is linked with Belgium and Luxembourg; the three were known as the 'Low Countries' until the 16th century, when the present-day Netherlands' boundaries were roughly drawn and the region's northern provinces united to fight the Catholic Spanish rulers, Holland became synonymous with the independent country after Spaniards were expelled in 1648.

 Amsterdam came onto the European stage in what was the province of Holland's most glorified period: the Golden Age from about 1580 to about 1740.
 In 1795 the French invaded and Napoleon appointed his younger brother Louis as king.
 Soon, when French occupation came to an end, the United Kingdom of the Netherlands, incorporating Belgium and Luxembourg, was born.
 The first king, King William I of Orange, was crowned in 1814, and the House of Orange rules to this day.
 In 1830 the Belgians rebelled and became independent; Luxembourg did the same soon after.

 The Netherlands' modern history saw the country lapsing from global prominence into comfortable obscurity; it began to put into place innovative social programs, many of which survive today.
-The Netherlands was able to stay neutral through WWI but couldn't exercise the same privilege in WWII.
+The Netherlands was able to stay neutral through World War I but couldn't exercise the same privilege in World War II.
 The Germans invaded in May 1940, obliterating much of the centre of Rotterdam in a bombing blitz four days later.
-The Netherlands is a staunch supporter of the European Union; it has adopted the euro, and further integration is taken for granted by most Dutch people.
+The Netherlands is a staunch supporter of the European Union; it has adopted the Euro, and further integration is taken for granted by most Dutch people.